minkaotic/front-end-notes/notes/CSS-Fundamentals.md

   - Use this [Specificity Calculator](https://specificity.keegan.st/) if in doubt about any two selectors :).

 As with any other specificity calculations, if there are two `!important` rules, or two descendant selectors with the same specificity, then the decision is made on source order.

+### Inheritance
+- Inherited properties (e.g. `color`) in CSS means that an HTML element’s style values are copied from its parent element, if no specific rules are in place for them.
+- Not all CSS properties are inherited!
+For non-inherited properties (e.g. `border`), the element will instead have the _initial_ value for that property.
+- Refer to any CSS property definition on MSDN to see whether a specific property inherits by default or not ("Inherited: yes/no").

 ## Common Units